 4. Fishing efforts for most shark species are controlled by means of possession limits.
-Mako sharks are managed by NMFS, under the Consolidated Atlantic Highly Migratory Species Fishery Management Plan (NMFS 2006), and by the Atlantic States Marine Fisheries Commission under the Interstate Fishery Management Plan for Atlantic Coastal Sharks (ASMFC 2008d).
+Mako sharks are managed by Currently, there is an Interstate Fishery Management Plan for Atlantic Coastal Sharks.
+The NMFS, under the Consolidated Atlantic Highly Migratory Species Fishery Management Plan (NMFS 2006), and by the Atlantic States Marine Fisheries Commission under the Interstate Fishery Management Plan for Atlantic Coastal Sharks (ASMFC 2008d).
+Management Division manages these sharks domestically under the direction of the International Commission for the Conservation of Atlantic Tunas.
+Overfishing is occurring on mako sharks, but they are not presently overfished.
 There is a great deal of uncertainty over stock levels of mako sharks in the North Atlantic; the current stock levels may be below the biomass required to support maximum sustainable yield, suggesting the stock may be approaching an overfished condition (NMFS 2010b).